Alex1s/scriptHelper/README.md

 select("troopName") selects troopName, slot needs to be defined in var to work, no need of any usleep

-selectSlot(slotNumber) selects the given slot, useless if you use the *select("troopName") function, negative slot number = slot number when troopbar swiped to the right
+selectSlot(slotNumber) selects the given slot, useless if you use the *select("troopName") function...

 ##Varibiables: